ezimuel/llphant-llama-elasticsearch/README.md

 -- Content of 485 characters, extract: Professor at  University of Toronto, Canada...
 ```

-We expanded the knowledge of Llama 3.2 that now knows who won the Nobel Prize in Physics for 2024!
+We expanded the knowledge of Llama 3.2, now it knows who won the Nobel Prize in Physics 2024!

 # Copyright